-Often when we do spinal exams on new patients, we find that their heads are leaning forward in front of their bodies.
-Your head weighs about 11 lbs, similar to the weight of a bowling ball.
+When we do spinal exams on new patients, we find often that their heads are leaning forward in front of their bodies.
+Your head weighs about 11 pounds, similar to the weight of a bowling ball.
 Imagine trying to walk around all day carrying a bowling ball about six inches in front of you.
 This would take a lot more effort than carrying the bowling ball right next to your body.

 Forward Head Syndrome

 Forward head syndrome was commonly seen in older people.
-However, with the widespread use of laptop computers, extended sitting, handheld video games and smart phones, we are seeing more and more patients who are beginning to show symptoms at much younger ages.
+However, with the widespread use of laptop computers, extended sitting, handheld video games and smart phones, we are seeing more and more younger patients who are beginning to show symptoms.
 Forward Head Syndrome effects much more than just posture.
-Dr Rene Caillet, a Medical doctor at The University of Southern California, wrote about the following effects of Forward Head Syndrome in his book, “Rejuvenation Strategy.”
+Dr. Rene Caillet, a Medical doctor at The University of Southern California, wrote about the following effects of Forward Head Syndrome in his book, “Rejuvenation Strategy.”

 You might be surprised to learn how many bodily functions are affected:

 2. The head in forward posture can add up to 30 pounds of abnormal leverage on the cervical spine.

 3. Loss of vital lung capacity.
 In fact, lung capacity is depleted by as much as 30 percent.
 Loss of lung capacity leads to heart and blood vascular problems.